Danmou/TMan/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `TaskManager` for local development.
+Here's how to set up `TMan` for local development.

-1. Fork the `TaskManager` repo on GitHub.
+1. Fork the `TMan` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/TaskManager.git
+    $ git clone git@github.com:your_name_here/TMan.git
     ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.